 Ans:

 Azure Pipelines Deployment Groups are logical groups of deployment target computers with agents installed on them.
-They are especially helpful in facilitating scenarios such as integration testing, rolling updates, and blue-green deployments by coordinating deployments across several servers.
-By classifying targets according to their intended use or environment—development, testing, or production, for example—deployment groups enable you to manage your infrastructure and deployments at scale.
-They offer a mechanism for deploying services and apps to on-premises servers and virtual machines, including Azure VMs, making sure that the software is consistently and dependably delivered across all destinations.
+They are particularly useful for scenarios such as integration testing, rolling updates, and blue-green deployments by coordinating deployments across multiple servers.
+By classifying targets based on their intended use or environment—such as development, testing, or production—deployment groups facilitate the management of infrastructure and deployments at scale.

 9. Explain branch policies in Azure Repos.